george-hawkins/black-hole/README.md

 There is a way around this (see below) but it feels like things should be much simpler - the obvious thing would be to be able to disable re-rendering in the _Rendering Layers_ node.
 If you like this idea, you can vote for it [here](https://blender.community/c/rightclickselect/4nfbbc).

-Using the color balance node
+Using the Color Balance node
 ----------------------------

 I used the _Gamma_ node above because it's a super quick way to get a much more interesting result.
 With the black hole, there's no such thing as "realistic" colors, all we're interested in is getting an appealing result.
 However, after some reading, I get the impression that the _Color Balance_ node with its _Correction Formula_ set to _Offset/Power/Slope_ should be your go-to node for this kind of thing, especially when realism and proper control of the color are more important to you.
 However, unlike _Gamma_, there isn't one magic number that improves everything - you have to learn what the _Basis_ field and the _Offset_, _Power_ and _Slope_ color pickers do.
 This isn't something one can explain in one or two simple sentences.